The Creator Economy Explained (Quick Guide)

 Micro-influencers

-While this isn’t a very new trend, it is still the way influencer marketing is going.
+While this isn’t a very new trend, it is still how influencer marketing goes.
 Take Kim Kardashian, for example.
-While still one of the highest paid Instagrammers, a lot of people don’t like her content or trust it entirely because they know almost everything she posts is sponsored.
-Organic Instagram followers are more and more likely to trust micro-influencers, who seem more personable and honest about their sponsored content.
-Brands have realized this shift in trust and are acting respectively.
+While still one of the highest-paid Instagrammers, many people don’t like her content or trust it entirely because they know almost everything she posts is sponsored.
+Organic Instagram followers are increasingly likely to trust micro-influencers, who seem more personable and honest about their sponsored content.
+Brands have realized this shift in trust and are acting accordingly.

 Top Fans or Super Fans